phpro/grumphp/doc/tasks/shell.md

 # Shell

-The Shell task will run your automated shell scripts.
+The Shell task will run your automated shell scripts / commands.
 It lives under the `shell` namespace and has following configurable parameters:

 ```yaml